osama1101/Boggle-Game/README.md

 # Boggle-Game
-This Boggle games is built using breadth-first search algorithm
+This Boggle game is built using breadth-first search algorithm